 Different types of Manifest

 Freight manifest: Provides the details of the cargo along with the freight charges.
 The charges added in the manifest are paid by the shipper or consignee

 Out of gauge manifest: The manifest that gives out the details of the gauge cargoes on board the ship.

-Reefer manifest: This kind of manifest throws insights on the reefer cargoes on board the ship, including the humidity, temperature settings.
+Reefer manifest: This kind of manifest throws insights into the reefer cargoes on board the ship, including the humidity, and temperature settings.
 It also records those containers that require monitoring on board.

 Cargo manifest: describes all information with respect to cargo, leaving out the freight charges.

 The manifest should accurately match the actual shipment.
 You can also imagine manifest as a passport for your inventory wherein it denotes the nationality of the goods and authenticates that cargo is legitimate.